sfruf/send_emails/Notes.md

 # 5/19/22
 Didn't have a ton of time today, got the load emails part tested/implemented.
 I'm appreciating that tests don't need to be particularly clever, they should just test what is needed.

+# 5/20/22
+Implemented the final features and wrapped up the project.